stevenrjanssens/dfreproject/paper.md

 # Results
 ## Demo
-We created two small (50x50) FITS files for this demonstration with a pixel offset of 0.5 pixels and a 0.005 degree offset in the heeader.
+We created two small (50x50) FITS files for this demonstration with a pixel offset of 0.5 pixels and a 0.005 degree offset in the header.
 In \autoref{fig:demo} from left to right, we show the original image, the `dfreproject` solution, the `reproject` solution, and the relative error between the two.
 We define the relative error as $100 * \frac{\mathrm{dfreproject\_solution} - \mathrm{reproject\_solution}}{\mathrm{reproject\_solution}}$.
 For both solutions, we use a bilinear interpolation scheme.
 In the noisy regions of the image, the differences in the reprojections is pure noise.
 There are slight differences in the solutions at the locations of the Gaussians which is attributable to small differences in the normalization.
+In this demo, we used the gpu by setting `device='gpu'` in the argument of `calculate_reprojection()`.

 ![\label{fig:demo}](demo/comparison.png)